Dandata0101/mbs-Stock-signal-project/Readme.md

 ```

 ## Local Testing
 From the main directory, there is a [test.py :snake:](https://github.com/Dandata0101/mbs-Stock-singal-project/blob/main/test.py) where you can test data, ML model and Final export. **Note**: Send function requires a token/secret key for it work, so make sure to to "**body**" and "**send**" before running.
+To run the interface locally, run the [main.py :snake:](https://github.com/Dandata0101/mbs-Stock-singal-project/blob/main/main.py) file, open your browser and go to **http://localhost:8000**.

 ```python:
 #testing area for functions